 Thanks for clicking on this link, happy to hear that you are interested in joining our group.
-There are various ways of joining our group and a non-exhaustive list can be found below.
+There are various ways of joining our group and a non-exhaustive list beyond any job that is advertised on the University Jobs page can be found below.
 If you have further questions, please do not hesitate to ask us.

 For Undergraduate Summer/Winter/Anytime Projects (potentially also remotely)